ikolokotronis/Web-Store-App/README.md

 This is my bootcamp graduation project.
 A model for a online shop with musical instruments.
-Comes with a backend built in django & a frontend music-themed.
+Comes with a backend built in django & a music-themed front-end.

 <b>Store setup is <a href="#store-setup">here</a></b>